CARIBBEAN STUD POKER

 Caribbean Stud (Tropical Stud, Tropical Stud Poker, Oasis Stud) is one of the most popular poker variations which is played on a semi-circular table, similar to the one used for blackjack, with room for up to 6 players (pointeures).
 In contrast to classic poker variants, the players only play against the dealer and not against other participants.
 Caribbean Stud Poker is played with a pack of regular playing cards (52 cards) and the players, as well as the dealer receive 5 cards each.

 Compared to Texas Hold’em, there are no community cards and no blinds.
-Players, who want to take part in the game at, for instance, Mr. Green Casino, have to place an obligatory wager (Ante).
+Players, who want to take part in the game at, for instance the stunning 888 casino, have to place an obligatory wager (Ante).
 Every casino sets up a minimal and a maximal betting limit, which the players have to adhere to.
 The participants receive 5 cards facing down and the dealer gets 4 facing down and 1 unfolded card.

 Now the players get to decide, whether they want to continue with the game or not (“fold”).
 Whoever chooses to stay on has to place the double Ante-amount on the marked spot on the table (Bet or Raise).
 If you prefer to fold your cards your initial Ante-wager is of course lost.
 Many real casinos allow players to switch one card at the cost of an Ante, but in online casinos this is uncommon.
 After one or more players have placed the double Ante-amount, the dealer reveals his cards.
 He needs at least a king or an ace to continue with the game, otherwise he is disqualified and the players receive even money on their Ante bet and all wagers (Ante and Raise) are returned.
 Should the dealer qualify, he calls the players raises and the hands are compared: